gnnsys/gnnsys.github.io/index.md

 * Submissions can be up to 6 pages (not including references).
 * All submissions must be in PDF and follow the the format outlined for [MLSys 2021](https://mlsys.org/Conferences/2021/CallForPapers)
 * Submissions do not have to be anonymized
-* Please submit your paper using the CMT link.
+* Please submit your paper using the (EasyChair link) (https://easychair.org/conferences/?conf=gnnsys21)

 ## Important Dates